hrsthrt74/ExperienceNuggetStyleIngots/README.md

 # ExperienceNuggetStyleIngots
-A Minecraft Resource Pack to make every Ingot be in the shape of Experience Nugget
+A Minecraft Resource Pack to make every Ingot be in the shape of Experience Nugget in Create Mod.

+Not finished yet, Please wait!